calebkimsd/Tri-3-CSA/index.md

 # Test Plans:
 - Study Group with Chris & Komay
+- Planning to get on weekly call and review CB units that we find difficult.
+- Find practice MC & FRQ CB problems online and solve them.
+- Recalling back to Trimester 1 journal to read over notes and refine them as well (also the vocab check from 2nd trimester).
+- Ask lots of questions to clear misunderstandings and missed concepts.
 -----------

 # Data Structure Work:
 - [Review Ticket Week 0](https://github.com/zenxha/musicgacha/issues/7)
+- [Review Ticket Week 1]
+- [Review Ticket Week 2]
+- [Review Ticket Week 3]